avazahedi/jaco_deep_grasp/README.md

 Subsequent steps should be done in Docker.
 ## ~~Set up GPD~~ Skip this for now
+Currently this step is done in creating the Docker image, so no need to do it manually.
 ```
 cd gpd
 mkdir build